cilium/cilium/Documentation/contributing/development/debugging.rst

 L3 ``toFQDNs`` rules are egress only, so we would expect to see an ``Egress`` entry with Security Identity ``16777217``.
 The L7 rule, used to redirect to the DNS Proxy is also present with a populated ``PROXY PORT``.
-It has a 0 ``IDENTITY`` as it is an L3 wildcard, ie the policy allows any peer on the specified port.
+It has a 0 ``IDENTITY`` as it is an L3 wildcard, i.e. the policy allows any peer on the specified port.

 An identity missing here can be an error in various places: